Advertising via Electronic Message

 Introduction to Hong Kong banking security device

-After you set up a bank account for your Hong Kong limited company, banks will provide you with a security device.
+Once the Hong Kong company formation process is completed, you can contact bank of your choice for account opening.
+Banks will provide you with a security device.
 Like other developed countries, banks in Hong Kong are very serious with online banking security.

 You will need this small device to log in to your online banking and to authorize each business transaction.
 It has a password lock which minimizes the possibility of unauthorized access.